Next Chapter

 Conclusion

 Companies must always remember that marginal revenue and marginal cost must be the same so that the profit earned can be maximized.
 When it has been calculated using the formula above, the company can know how much output can produce the highest profit.
 You may need to go through trial and error before finding optimal profit margins and maintaining sales and increased revenue.
-Accounting Software by HashMicro has powerful features to calculate you marginal revenue and marginal cost.
-This software is also manage your finance such as cash flow management, journal entries and reconciliations.
+Accounting Software by HashMicro has powerful features to calculate your marginal revenue and marginal cost.
+This software also manages your finances such as cash flow management, journal entries, and reconciliations.
 So, let’s try the free demo now!

 Accounting